Rubender353/x64AssemblyLessons/index.md

 ![Image x86 register start](assets/images/x86gdbreg.png)
 ![Image x86 register zero](assets/images/x86inforegzero.png)

 Now if we go back to our 64-bit example and compile it with nasm -g option for debugging we get a segmentation fault.
 We can see that at first we have 3 in ecx.
 Our program even prints out the correct stuff.
 This is due to helloworld-args saving the rcx through pop rcx.
-However once we get into sprint our code uses a syscall which clobbers the rcx value with a random value.
+However once we get into sprint our code uses a syscall which clobbers the rcx value with a random value. d

 ```
 nasm -g -f elf64 helloworld-args.asm